Maximal transitivity of the cactus group on standard Young tableaux: Introduction

 The strategy of the proof is, first, to show that the action of $C_n$ on $\syt(\lambda)$ is 3-transitive unless $\lambda$ is hook-shaped or self-transpose (similarly to $2$-transitivity, we in fact prove a stronger statement about transitivity of the $C_n$ action on triples of Young tableaux of \emph{different} shapes, see Theorem~\ref{th:3-trans} in the text).
 Next, according to \cite{Cameron_book}, this leaves the following three possibilities apart from $A_N$ or $S_N$: \begin{enumerate} \item $\syt(\lambda)=\mathbb{F}_2^d$, an affine space over the $2$-element field $\mathbb{F}_2$, and the image of $C_n$ is (a subgroup of) the group $AGL(d,2)$ of affine transformations of this space. \item $\syt(\lambda)=\mathbb{F}_q\mathbb{P}^1$, the projective line over a finite field $\mathbb{F}_q$, and the image of $C_n$ is the group of projective transformations of the line $PGL(2,q)$. \item Sporadic examples of Mathieu groups $M_N$ acting on the $N$-element set, for $N=11,12,22,23,24$. \end{enumerate} In all of the above examples, it is known how many fixed points may have involutions from the group.
 On the other hand, we can produce conjugacy classes of involutions in the image of the cactus group $C_n$ that have different numbers of fixed points, by composing independent Bender-Knuth involutions.
 This allows to exclude all the above cases.

 \textbf{Remark.} Both $S_N$ and $A_N$ are possible.
 The numerical experiments show that the whole symmetric group appears more frequently for smaller $n$, but occurrences of $A_N$ catch up as $n$ gets bigger.
 We expect that the cases where we have $A_N$ dominate when $n\to\infty$, though there are infinitely many cases where we get $S_N$.
-We discuss this in the last section of the paper and in the Appendix.
+We discuss this in Section~\ref{se:further} of the paper, giving some sufficient condition for the image of the cactus group being $A_N$, and in the Appendix, giving the results of numerical experiments.